 Asbestos Abatement in Rental Properties

 Because of the asbestos in apartments and rentals, many older buildings are now undergoing asbestos abatement, which is the removal of known, unstable asbestos to prevent dangers down the line.
 This work is generally carried out in a controlled way to ensure the least amount of disruption and harm.

 It’s good practice for landlords to schedule asbestos abatement as needed.
 Once the asbestos is removed, they can provide tenants with documentation signed off by an accredited professional.

 Additionally, if your landlord is looking to renovate the property you live in, you are within your right to ask whether they are contracting an asbestos removal company and to seek a copy of that documentation.

 What Should I Do if My Landlord Doesn’t Comply?

 If your landlord fails to inform you about the presence of asbestos or does not provide a habitable home, you must put your safety first.

 Call your local environmental or housing agency to arrange temporary accommodation until the necessary work can be carried out.
-If your landlord does not agree to your terms and you are unable to move out of the property due to lease-agreements, you may want to consider seeking legal help.
+If your landlord does not agree to your terms and you cannot move out of the property due to lease agreements, you may want to seek legal help.

 If you believe you’ve come into contact with asbestos in your rented living accommodation, and you believe this exposure may have caused an asbestos-related illness, you may be eligible for financial compensation.